 Having perfected his recipe over the years, Hernández's vampiros are made with ice; lime juice; salt; freshly squeezed orange juice; Squirt, a hugely popular Mexican brand of grapefruit soda; and homemade sangrita, a zingy blend of orange juice, tomato juice, chile, lime, and salt.
 Customers can then add their choice of Cazadores, Centenario, Herradura, Tradicional, Tequileño, or Pueblo Viejo tequila.

-As the queue advances, customers pass several different members of Hernández's team—many of them close family members—each tasked with pouring a different ingredient into their transparent bags, which become heavier and more colorful with every step forward.
+As the queue advances, customers pass several different members of Hernández's team—many of them close family members—each tasked with pouring a different ingredient into their transparent bags, which become heavier and more colourful with every step forward.

 Having finished his explanation of the drink's history, Hernández hands me an expertly bagged vampiro with a serious look on his face that masks his pride at his creation.
 It is an immensely satisfying beverage: sweet, sour, and salty, with a light kick to it.
 Perfect for a hot summer's day in the Mexican countryside.